 For more information, read our guide on How to avoid inheritance tax.

-For more advice on inheritance tax, find a financial/ tax adviser through our partners at Unbiased.
-With more than 27,000 regulated advisers on their platform, they can match you with the right adviser for your needs.
+For more advice on inheritance tax, find a tax adviser specialising in estate planning through our partners at Unbiased.
+With more than 27,000 regulated financial advisers, our partners at Unbiased can match you with the right adviser.

 You may consider taking out a life insurance policy to pay some or all of an inheritance tax bill in order to make things easier on your family after your death.